GTHGO0/c3finalproject/README.md

 <h2 id="steps">Steps in the Script</h2>

-  1. Download the data file from the source.
+  1. Downloading the data file from the source.
-  2. Upload the data into R.
+  2. Uploading the data into R.
-  3. Identify and analyze the data previous to merge files
+  3. Identify and analyze the data previous to merging files
-  4. Create independent "Training" and "Test" data sets.
+  4. Create an independent "Training" and "Test" data set.
-  5. Apply the labels to the previous data sets. (features.txt)
+  5. Apply Labels to the previous data sets. (features.txt)
   6. Merge both "Training and Test" data sets.
-  7. Shape properly the data in the "activity" column
+  7. Extract only the mean and stdev. from the file.
-  8. Identify the columns with ambiguous variable names to be named properly.
+  8. Use descriptive names in the "activity column" data.
-  9. Rename the variable names.
+  9. Appropriately rename the variable names in the file.
- 10. Subset the data by Subject and Activity, with the average of each variable.
+ 10. Group the data by Subject and Activity, with the average of each variable.
- 11. Store in an independent output file the result of the previous steps.
+ 11. Store in an independent output file the results from previous steps.

 <h2 id="reading">Reading the output data file</h2>

-The follow code is provided to read properly the output file in R:
+The following code is provided in order to read properly the output file in R:

 {..r..
 newfile <- read.table("tidydata.txt", header= TRUE)